-23 CFR 710.503(d)
+23 CFR 710.503(b)

-B. Protective Buying - In order to do advance acquisition of a property under this option, the local agency must clearly demonstrate to FHWA (on federally-funded projects) that development of the property is imminent and such development would limit future transportation choices.
+Protective Buying - In order to do advance acquisition of a property under this option, the local agency must clearly demonstrate to FHWA (on federally-funded projects) that development of the property is imminent and such development would limit future transportation choices.
 A significant increase in cost may be considered as an element justifying a protective purchase.
 Example: Vacant parcel under review for commercial development.

 Processing Early and Advanced Acquisitions.
 The decision whether to proceed with one of the early or advance acquisition options will be made by the local agency.
-In either case, if FHWA approval is required, as discussed in the earlier sections of this chapter, the request for FHWA approval will be processed through the Local Programs ROW section.
-It is important to remember that the standard acquisition process, as set out in this chapter, applies to early and advance acquisitions.
-The main difference between standard acquisition and early or advance acquisitions is that the latter often require additional documentation, such as the approval by FHWA of a request to do an advance acquisition.
+It is important to remember that the standard acquisition process, as set out in this chapter, applies to Early Acquisition, Concurrent Early Acquisition, and Advance Acquisitions.